Have You Suffered An Oil Rig Injury?

 - Faulty or poorly maintained grating, pipe tongs, and other equipment

-- Malfunctioning tools, machinery, and equipment
+- Malfunctioning tools, machinery and equipment failures

 - Explosions from combustible chemicals or substances